Frequently Asked Questions for Spas

 - T-shirts and regular clothing hold even more detergent.
 Please do not wear t-shirts or boxers in your spa.

 - The best way to get rid of existing foam is to scoop it out over the sides of the tub.
+You should not need to add a de-foamer.

 - If you recently did a purge on your hot tub, it is possible that the lines were not completely flushed out or the blower wasn’t rinsed out.
+Again, scoop foam out over the side and this will dissipate.

 - Another cause of foam is pH that is out of balance or Calcium Hardness that is too high.
+Make sure both are adjusted properly.

 Q – How much CHLORINE should I add & how often?